MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `eIdRead` is **not** an error per say.
 It will display images for when the card is read and the end user can remove their card from the terminal.
 This serves as a block that cannot be discarted until the card is removed.
 This was implemented to make sure no card is left behind by end users when using the kiosk.

-This property might need some refactoring in the future, maybe need more error diversity to be able to cover all types of error.
-The `eIdInserted` and `eIdRead` properties are obviously not error, so the whole property could use at least a renaming, and eventually a more complex structure to cover all UX needs.
+<ins style="color: green;">**Note:**</ins> This property might need some refactoring in the future, maybe need more error diversity to be able to cover all types of error.
+The `eIdInserted` and `eIdRead` properties are obviously not errors, so the whole property could use at least a renaming, and eventually a more complex structure to cover all UX needs.

 ## Flow level